Sinners cast takes top gong at 2026 Actor Awards

 The Actor Awards (previously the SAG Awards) made their rebranded debut on Sunday night, just two weeks ahead of the 2026 Oscars.

-Paul Thomas Anderson's action epic One Battle After Another made history with a record-breaking seven nominations, but it was Sinners that took the top prize.
+Paul Thomas Anderson's action epic One Battle After Another made history with a record-breaking seven nominations, but it was Sinners that took the top prize of best ensemble cast.

 Lead Female Actor went to Jessie Buckley for Hamnet.